an-crawford/an-crawford.github.io/_posts/2022-12-08-Where-Should-You-Live.md

 ---
 layout: post
-title:  Where Should You Live
+title:  Where Should You Live?
 categories: [D3, Project]
 excerpt: We created a visualization to allow the user to compare different states and cities based on a number of criteria.
 ---